 Do you eat eggs?
 If so, do not throw away the eggshells next time.
 Even if you don’t eat eggs, this information is still worth reading.
-Did you know that the egg membrane in an eggshell can be used for your skin?
+Did you know that the egg membrane in an eggshell can be used for your skin to, for example, minimize scarring or reduce dark spots?
 I am not talking about the egg yolk but the thin layer between the egg white and the eggshell.
 The eggshell’s main component is protein fibers and they are made up of more than 20 different amino acids and quite close to that of human tissues including skin.
 It also contains collagen.

 Eggshell membrane lining best used when fresh and wet.
 Simply crack an egg, gently peel the lining and put it on your face, with the wet side on your skin so that you can get the benefit of egg white.
 If you do not have time, you can save the eggshell in the fridge.
 When you are ready to use, just wet the eggshell and peel the membrane.
 Leave it on the skin for 15 to 20 minutes and peel it gently.
 If you have sensitive skin, wet the membrane with a wet finger and peel it gently.

 • If you are allergic to eggs, do not try.

 • If you are not sure, try a patch test by putting a small piece of membrane on your inner arm for 24 hours.
 If there is no reaction, you are good to go.
 Next time you crack eggs, do not throw them away!